Acquisition of Capital Equipment

 All capital and controlled equipment, regardless of its funding or acquisition source, is to be accounted for through the University's asset management software.
 When purchasing capital and/or controlled equipment, the department making the purchase is responsible for using the proper accounts on the purchase requisition.
 The Financial Reporting Manager, Finance Department, will answer any questions as to whether a purchase should be classified as a capital asset.
 For additional information on capital and controlled assets, refer to policy UHV Policy H-2, Property Management.

 Capital Equipment - Assets that have a single unit value of $5,000 or greater and an estimated useful life of more than one year.
 Generally, capital equipment must be self-contained for its primary use and have sufficient size to make its control feasible by means of marking with identification numbers and/or manufacturer's serial numbers.
 These assets are reported in the University's annual financial report.

-Controlled Equipment - Assets that the State Comptroller's office determines must be secured and tracked due to the nature of the items, generally assets that have a single unit value of $500 and $4,999.99 with an estimated useful life of more than one year.
+Controlled Equipment - Assets that the State Comptroller's office determines must be secured and tracked due to the nature of the items, generally assets that have a single unit value of $500 to $4,999.99 with an estimated useful life of more than one year.
 These assets are classified as expendable.
-For a listing of controlled assets, refer to the Texas State Property Accounting (SPA) Process User's Guide
+For a listing of Controlled Assets, refer to the Texas State Property Accounting (SPA) Process User's Guide

 Capital and/or controlled equipment is acquired for the University through several sources, including:

 - Purchase using any University fund source:

 - Purchases from on-campus service or auxiliary departments

 - Equipment loans from federal, state, and private agencies

 The department making the purchase initiates a requisition in accordance with purchasing guidelines appropriate to the particular source of funds (i.e., state, grant/contract, etc.).
 The Purchasing Department issues the purchase order.